robogeekcanada/noetic_robots/README.md

 3. PR2 Simulation
 4. Husky Simulation
 5. STDR Simulation
+6. Robonaut 2 Simulation (Work in Progress)
-6. Baxter Simulation (work in Progress)
+7. Baxter Simulation (work in Progress)

 More to come, stay tuned.
 Or send me a request and I will work on it on my spare time.
 If you would like to contribute, that's also very welcome, send me a message and we can figure out how.